 But an FHA isn’t your only option when searching for low–down payment loans.
 Lantz says, “There are increasingly more lenders that are offering loan programs that don’t require 20%, so don’t fret if you don’t have the 20% down.”
 She suggests starting with Bank of America, Chase, and Wells Fargo, who have all recently announced their own low–down payment programs that are incredibly varied.
 “Shopping around is really important, especially in this scenario,” says Lantz.

 “We see consumers often go with the first lender they spoke to, and a lot of the answers to these questions (Can I reduce my down payment?
 Can I lower my interest rate?
-Do I have to pay for mortgage insurance?) is: It depends.
+Do I have to pay for mortgage insurance?) are that it depends.
 It really pays to shop around and find the lender that suits your needs,” says Lantz.

 Now that you’ve selected a mortgage plan, you’ll also need to factor in property taxes and homeowner’s insurance.
 While there isn’t anything you can do about your property taxes, you can (and should) shop around for the best deal on your homeowner’s insurance (not to be confused with your mortgage insurance from above).

-Term to Know: homeowners’ association.
-If you are joining a condominium, townhouse, or gated community, there’s most likely a homeowners’ association fee that you will be responsible for, which covers the building’s shared amenities and upkeep (think pool, gym, or a doorman).
+Term to know: homeowners’ association.
+If you are joining a condominium, townhouse, or gated community as your first home, there’s most likely a homeowners’ association fee that you will be responsible for, which covers the building’s shared amenities and upkeep (think pool, gym, or a doorman).
 There may also be fine-print requirements on how you need to maintain your home (such as window boxes) that could entail hidden costs.

 Also keep in mind that most HOA fees do not cover the interior properties of individual units, should any damage occur.
 You’ll still need to purchase separate homeowner’s insurance based on your specific needs.